AKASHAorg/akasha-core/ui/widgets/login/README.md

 # Login widget

-> Prompts user's connection to appropriate web3 services for authentication purposes
+> Renders a modal to guide user's connection to appropriate web3 services for authentication purposes

 ## Usage